EdwinVW/dapr-traffic-control/README.md

 # dapr Traffic Control Sample
-Sample code of a traffic-control system using dapr.
+This repository contains a sample applicaton that simulates a traffic-control system using dapr.
 For this sample I've used a speeding-camera setup as can be found on several Dutch highways.
 Over the entire stretch the average speed of a vehicle is measured and if it is above the speeding limit on this highway, the driver of the vehicle receives a speeding ticket.

 ### Overview
 This is an overview of the fictitious setup I'm simulating in this sample: